Johnnie Johnson (RAF officer, born 1915): Squadron leader to wing commander

-On 31 January 1942, the squadron moved to RAF Kings Cliffe.
+On 31 January 1942, the squadron moved to RAF Kings Cliffe in Northamptonshire.
 After an uneventful few months, RAF Fighter Command resumed its offensive policy in April 1942 when the weather cleared for large-scale operations.
 Johnnie flew seven sweeps that month.
 But the situation had now changed.
 The Spitfire V, which was flown by the RAF had been a match for the Bf 109F, however, the Germans had introduced a new fighter: the Focke-Wulf Fw 190.
-It was faster at all altitudes below 25,000 feet, possessed a faster roll rate, was more heavily armed and could out-dive and out-climb the Spitfire.
+It was faster at all altitudes below 25,000 ft, possessed a faster roll rate, was more heavily armed and could out-dive and out-climb the Spitfire.
 Only in the turn could the Spitfire outperform the Fw 190.
 The introduction of this new enemy fighter resulted in heavier casualty rates among the Spitfire squadrons until a new mark of Spitfire could be produced.
 Johnson claimed a damaged Fw 190 on 15 April 1942 but he witnessed the Fw 190s get the better of the British pilots consistently throughout most of 1942:

 Yes, the 190 was causing us real problems at this time.
 We could out-turn it, but you couldn't turn all day.
 As the number of 190s increased, so the depth of our penetrations decreased.
 They drove us back to the coast really.

 On 25 May, Johnson experienced an unusual mission.
 His section engaged a Dornier Do 217 carrying British markings, four miles west of his base.
 Johnson allowed the three inexperienced pilots to attack it, but they only managed to damage the bomber.
 Days later, on 26 June 1942, Johnson was awarded the bar to his DFC.
 More welcome news was received late in the month as the first Spitfire Mk.
 IXs began reaching RAF units.
 On 10 July 1942, Johnson was promoted to the rank of squadron leader, effective as of 13 July, and given command of 610 Squadron.

 A mural on the side of a house in the town of Loughborough, UK, depicting Johnson.
 The house is across the road from Loughborough Grammar School, where Johnson was educated.
 The Mural is based upon a photograph of Johnson taken at Bazenville Landing Ground, Normandy, July 1944, with his Labrador, Sally.

-In rhubarb operations over France, Johnson's wing commander, Patrick Jameson, insisted that the line-astern formation be used which caused Johnson to question why tactics such as the finger-four had not been universally adopted.
+In Rhubarb operations over France, Johnson's wing commander, Patrick Jameson, insisted that the line-astern formation be used which caused Johnson to question why tactics such as the finger-four had not been universally adopted.
 Johnson criticised the lack of tactical consistency and when his squadron flew top cover, he often changed to the finger-four as soon as they reached the French coast, hoping his wing leader would not notice.